-With now having spent almost 2 and a half weeks in Cuba, we were almost totally over the 20 cent pizzas and cucumber, tomato and capsicum salads ( that we were making from the meager produce we were able to buy from the fruit and vegetable markets).
-We were steadfast in our resolve to not eat in state run restaurants, but were also so very bored by the lack of variety!
-And then we caught ourselves in mid-bitching act, stuck our heads back in, and reminded ourselves that, in reality, we had nothing to bitch about.
-I closed my eyes, and longed for Teresa´s food back in Havana.
+With now having spent almost 2 and a half weeks in Cuba, we were almost totally over the 20 cent pizzas and cucumber, tomato and capsicum salads ( that we were making from the meagre produce we were able to buy from the fruit and vegetable markets).
+We were steadfast in our resolve to not eat in state-run restaurants, but were also so very bored by the lack of variety!
+And then we caught ourselves in the mid-bitching act, stuck our heads back in, and reminded ourselves that, in reality, we had nothing to bitch about.
+I closed my eyes and longed for Teresa´s food back in Havana.
 Only a few days to go!

 I went back the next day, and visited Liana, as promised, and along with her husband, Fernando, and aunt, Ilda, we had another relaxing evening.
 We were once again bestowed with drinks and snacks, and also, yet again, I was amazed and astounded by the Cubans´ generosity in the face of such adversity.
 The next day, I bumped into Liana in a plaza in central Santiago de Cuba.
 The night before I had been telling her that I wanted my hair trimmed, and she had recommended her hairdresser.
 It just so happened that her hairdresser was only half a block away.
 Not only did she take me there, and wait whilst I had my hair trimmed, but she paid for it as well!
 Although it only cost 3 pesos of their national money (about USD 15 cents) I was totally blown away by her selfless and genuine gesture.
 (The fact that I tipped the hairdresser is totally irrelevant!)
 I do not think that Liana will ever understand how that touched my heart!
 And indeed, so many Cubans have touched my heart in so many different, yet memorable ways.

-Alex and I woke up early on the Monday morning, and said goodbye to Teresa, Pucho, Diana and Dionis.
-Teresa came back soon afterwards, and our final hugs and goodbyes, were to her and Ondina.
-Of course we cried as we said goodbye, and as I hugged Ondina one last time, I promised her that although I did not know when, that we would return one day!
+Alex and I woke up early on a Monday morning, and said goodbye to Teresa, Pucho, Diana and Dionis.
+Teresa came back soon afterwards, and our final hugs and goodbyes were to her and Ondina.
+Of course, we cried as we said goodbye, and as I hugged Ondina one last time, I promised her that although I did not know when that we would return one day!
 Remember what I said about promises!

 We boarded safely, and as the plane took off, I took a deep sigh and said goodbye to Mars!